knative/docs/docs/versioned/serving/config-network-adapters.md

 ingress.class: kourier.ingress.networking.knative.dev
 ```

-If you want to switch to a controller that is already installed, patch the `config-network` ConfigMap with the new controller.
-In the following example Kourier is used because of the dash in `ingress-class`.
+If you want to switch to a controller that is already installed, patch the `config-network` ConfigMap with the new controller as shown in the following example using Kourier.

 ```bash
 kubectl patch cm config-network -n knative-serving \